-In this article, I’ll review the 8 best personal theater headsets in 2020, and provide an actionable Buyers Guide and a relevant FAQ section at the end!
+In this article, I’ll review and compare the 8 best personal theater headsets in 2021, and provide an actionable Buyers Guide and a relevant FAQ section at the end!

 You want to buy a VR Headset for a unique immersive cinema-like experience and join the revolution, right?

 Then, let’s find your best personal theater headset among many in 2021.

 Overall Best Personal Theater Headset

 Feel an ultimate, immersive 4K cinema-like experience with Goovis Pro thanks to its ever-impressive OLED display, astonishing resolution, deep blacks and vivid color profile as well as anti-glare on the screen.

 Bring your theater wherever you go as this standalone, compact headset weighs only 200g and have a long 4.5h battery life!